 These results do not show pin-point perfect stars, but they are not bad from a relative standpoint.

-Most modern lenses have lens correction profiles available, and distortion can easily be removed using these.
-Still, distortion correction is destructive at the pixel level as some portion of the image must be stretched, or the overall dimensions reduced.
+Most modern lenses have lens correction profiles available, and distortion can easily be removed using these. geometric distortion correction requires stretching which is detrimental to image quality.

 As seen earlier in the review, the amount of blur a lens can produce is easy to show, and telephoto lenses are advantaged in this regard.
 Assessing the quality is more challenging due in part to the infinite number of variables present in all available scenes.
 Here are some f/11 (for aperture blade interaction) examples.